pascalenz/FluentExceptions/README.md

 ## Background
 This is a utility library to simplify exception handling in ASP.NET Core applications (in particular Web APIs).

-There are a couple of options available in ASP.NET Core to handle exceptions like Exception handler lambda, custom middleware, `IExceptionHandler`, and `IExceptionFilter`.
+There are a couple of options available in ASP.NET Core to handle exceptions like exception handler lambda, custom middleware, `IExceptionHandler`, and `IExceptionFilter`.
 However, I found myself often writing the same code over and over again in each project and therefore decided to come up with a more reusable approach based on a fluent interface to define common exception handling strategies.
 It consists of two libraries.

 | Library | Purpose |
 | --- | --- |